wkjagt/apple2_pendulum_clock/README.md

 All this happens in interrupts.
 What doesn't happen in interrupts (I guess in what we can call the main loop), is just a simple check for keyboard presses.
 The only keys that do something useful are `H` and `M`, which increment the hours and minutes respectively, to adjust the time.
 Any other key exits the program.

-Here's a video showing the clock working (Don't follow my channel please, I'm not a YouTuber)
+Here's a video showing the clock working.
+Turn on the sound to hear the clock.

 https://github.com/wkjagt/apple2_pendulum_clock/assets/327048/968e700a-afae-4624-afd6-d8ac55b7afeb

-(Turn on the sound to hear the clock)

 ## A bit about the workflow